aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 Before setting up internet access to your MSK Cluster, you will need the following:

 * an MSK Cluster configured for TLS encrypted client access
-* subscription to Aklivity Public MSK Proxy via AWS Marketplace
+* subscription to Zilla Plus (Public MSK Proxy) via AWS Marketplace
 * an VPC security group for MSK Proxy instances
 * an IAM security role for MSK Proxy instances
 * permission to modify local DNS resolution files, such as `/etc/hosts` on MacOS